desaianand1/PokeBoids/docs/claude/README.md

 - Animation and sprite management
 - Physics and collision handling

+### agents/CODE_MAINTAINER.md
+Code cleanup and maintenance specialist focusing on:
+- Modern Svelte 5 patterns and runes
+- Code quality without overengineering
+- PNPM package management
+- Behavior-focused testing strategies
+- CI/CD and developer experience
+- Project-specific patterns and paradigms

 ## Usage

 When working with Claude on this project:
 1. Claude automatically reads `CLAUDE.md` for project context
 2. For Phaser-specific tasks, reference the `agents/PHASER_EXPERT.md` instructions
+3. For code quality and maintenance, use the `agents/CODE_MAINTAINER.md` guidelines
-3. Additional specialized agents can be added to the `agents/` directory as needed
+4. Additional specialized agents can be added to the `agents/` directory as needed

 ## Adding New Agents